 Getting Started with CrossFit

 All new CrossFit clients must attend the On-Ramp introductory class, a series of 6, one-hour sessions, over a 2 week period.
-On-Ramp starts the first two weeks of every month, Monday, Wednesday, and Friday from 6:00-7:00pm.
 The purpose of the On-Ramp is to learn the fundamental movements.
 With and emphasis on skill development and exposure to the basic movements.
 On-Ramp provides mental and physical preparation along with exposure to exercise techniques, the facility, and the equipment.
 Workouts incorporate gymnastics, Olympic lifting, kettlebells, rowing and various other skills that are incorporated into exciting and challenging “workouts of the day” (WOD).
 It is important you are here for each session as these movements build on one another.
 There will be a workout at the end of each session which will get progressively more challenging as the course progresses.

 On-ramp also teach the language of CrossFit, meaning all the acronyms, the benchmark workouts, and the significance of Hero WODs.

 Here’s what you’ll learn:

 Find out more about the basic functional movements from What is Fitness in the CrossFit Journal.
 Get additional details on CrossFit at the Y via our helpful FAQ.